The Unofficial Countryside PDF Download

 Download Unofficial Britain Book in PDF, ePub and Kindle

 There is a Britain that exists outside of the official histories and guidebooks - places that lie on the margins, left behind.
-This is a land of industrial estates and electricity pylons, of motorways and ring roads, of hospitals and housing estates, of roundabouts and flyovers.
-Places where modern life speeds past but where people and stories nevertheless collect: ghost sightings, first kisses, experiments with drugs, refuges for the homeless, hangouts for the outcasts.
-Struck by the power of such stories and experiences, Gareth E. Rees set out to explore these mundane and neglected spaces, which can be as powerfully influential in our lives, and imaginations, as any picture postcard tourist destination.
-This is Unofficial Britain, a personal journey along the edges of a landscape brimming with mystery, folklore and myth.
+This is the Britain of industrial estates, and tower blocks, of motorway service stations and haunted council houses, of roundabouts and flyovers.
+Places where modern life speeds past but where people and stories nevertheless collect.
+Places where human dramas play out: stories of love, violence, fear, boredom and artistic expression.
+Places of ghost sightings, first kisses, experiments with drugs, refuges for the homeless, hangouts for the outcasts.
+Struck by the power of these stories and experiences, Gareth Rees set out to explore these spaces and the essential part they have played in the history and geography of our isles.
+Though neglected and forgotten, they can be as powerfully influential in our lives, and imaginations, as any picture postcard tourist destination.
+Welcome to Unofficial Britain, a personal and occasionally fevered journey along the edges of a landscape brimming with magic and mystery, tragedy and myth; a story of Britain that gets cut from the narrative; a map of the cracks in the urban façade where unexpected life can flourish.